grellyd/StartupWeekend2016/README.md

 ## Difficulties
-* Poor DB schema, which led to isses when modeling the database.
+* Poor DB schema, which led to issues when modeling the database.
-  * Inparticular the relationships between the objects was improperly set up and managed.
+  * In particular the relationships between the objects was improperly set up and managed.
 * As the model was imperfect, the farther the database progressed, the more intertwined and complex the application became.
 This of course led to errors which became harder and harder to track down.
 * Initial schema had many ties between the three main models, Trips, Users, and Locations
 * Solution: